Without your customers, your business would be nowhere. You want them to buy from you. But when they do, are you saying thank you?

 23. Provide drinks and snacks (or other small benefits) in-store

-Another small way to make your customers feel appreciated and to increase their enjoyment with your business is to provide drinks and/or snacks, free Wi-Fi, or other small freebies at your location.
+Another small way to make your customers feel appreciated and to increase their enjoyment of your business is to provide drinks and/or snacks, free Wi-Fi, or other small freebies at your location.
 This minimal expense can make a big difference.

 For example, my vet keeps a small fridge stocked with water and sodas plus a snack basket by the front for people to take from while they’re there with their pets.
 They’ll even offer a drink once you get back into the exam room.
 It makes me feel like they appreciate my business and care about my comfort.